laughing-waffles/recordinglink/_posts/2022-07-19-dubber-and-amazon-s3.md

 ## How does TransferVox help integrate Dubber and Amazon S3?

-TransferVox, the absolute experts in call recording migrations, has just announced a new feature that will seamlessly integrate Dubber and S3.
-TransferVox seamlessly integrates the two, so that your recordings are immediately available in Amazon S3.
-TransferVox also works with a wide variety of other destination services to meet your needs.
+TransferVox, the leading middleware platform focused on telephony integrations, seamlessly brings {{ page.service1 }} and {{ page.service2 }} together.
+You can also integrate {{ page.service1 }} with a wide variety of other services to meet your needs.

 <a href="https://transfervox.com/request-demo/" class="btn btn-outline-dark">Get in touch with TransferVox today!</a>